 Find out how much the kitty likes to “talk” because they are on the talkative side and if you don’t have the patience for a cat that meows all the time then get one that isn’t known to talk as much.

 On the other hand, if you want your cat to be “talkative” with you then find out if they are talkers and then also, make a list and ask as many questions as you want!

 Bengal Cats – Talkers or Walkers?

-Bengal kittens are friendly but they do tend to get very large if cared for in the right way and may grow anywhere from 8 lbs. to 15lbs.
-Some Bengal cat parents have reported their cat weighing in at around 20 pounds and that they hold a lot of strength and lean muscles and are very strong animals!
+Bengal kittens are friendly, but they do tend to get exceptionally large if cared for in the right way and may grow anywhere from 8 lbs. to 15lbs.
+Some Bengal cat parents have reported their cat weighing in at around twenty pounds and that they hold a lot of strength and lean muscles and are extraordinarily strong animals!

-In the first 4 weeks, you should be the only one to interact with the feline due to the fact that they tend to bond with the one who interacts with them more.
+In the first 4 weeks, you should be the only one to interact with the feline since they tend to bond with the one who interacts with them more.
 After 4 weeks you can introduce the cat to your kids or other pets and other people.
-While the kitten is young, if left alone with one of your other pets it will bond with that particular pet and you will be a secondary need of companionship!
+While the kitten is young, if left alone with one of your other pets it will bond with that pet, and you will be a secondary need of companionship!

 Let's Take A Walk

 Toys: What kind of toys are the best for this breed?